SciCatProject/scicatlive/README.md

 [loop_entrypoints](./entrypoints/loop_entrypoints.sh) utility, which loops alphabetically over `/docker-entrypoinst/*.sh` and executes each.
-This is in use in some services (e.g. in the [frontend](./services/frontend/compose.yaml)), so one can add additional init steps by mounting them, one by one, as volumes inside the container in the `/docker-entrypoints` folder and naming them depending on the desired order (eventually rename the existing ones as well).
+This is in use in some services (e.g. in the [frontend](./services/frontend/compose.yaml)), so one can add additional init steps by mounting them, one by one, as bind mounts inside the container in the `/docker-entrypoints` folder and naming them depending on the desired order (eventually rename the existing ones as well).

 #### If the service does not support entrypoints yet, one needs to